Getting to the Park

 More on the About Us page

-The long herbaceous borders are reputed to be the longest in the country in a public park and provide beautiful colour for most of the year.
+The long herbaceous borders are reputed to be one of the longest in the country in a public park and provide beautiful colour for most of the year.